LCW International Programs

 LCP Livelihood Program

-From the beginning of LCW it became important to focus on helping the people by teaching them skills that would enable them to lift their standard of living and often just a means to survive.
-A farm was donated to LCW for livelihood projects such as pig raising, meat processing, growing agricultural and fruit products.
-LCP members also have been taught sewing classes and now they make uniforms and book bags for their students, card making for sales, purse making as well as many trade skills such as carpentry, masonry, etc as needed in their community.
+From the beginning of LCW/LCP it became important to focus on helping the people by teaching skills that would enable them to lift their standard of living and often just a means to survive.
+LCP has livelihood projects such as pig raising, meat processing, growing agricultural and fruit products.
+LCP members are also taught sewing classes and now make uniforms and book bags for students.
+Recently a commercial embroidery machine was purchased for quality greeting cards, makeup bags, eyeglass cases, and purses.

 LCP Peace and Faith Program